pkgcore/pkgcore/doc/config.rst

 they are not complete sections you should set inherit-only to true for them, to make pconfig uncollapsable ignore errors in them.

-Actually the portage emulation mode uses inherit targets too, so you could just have inherited "ebuild-repo-common".
+Actually, the Portage emulation mode uses inherit targets too, so you could just have inherited "ebuild-repo-common".
 Inherit targets do not have to live in the same file as they are inherited from.